Best Practices for Dealing With Log4j

 The illustration above shows how the data flows from the attacker to the logger.
 With Log4Shell, an attacker who can control log messages or log message parameters can execute arbitrary code loaded from LDAP servers when message lookup substitution is enabled.

-Looking more closely at the flow in Fig 1, we notice that the API call to the logger is a call to the abstract logger class that is usually provided by log4j-api.
+Looking more closely at the flow in Figure 1, we notice that the API call to the logger is a call to the abstract logger class that is usually provided by log4j-api.
 The actual implementation is usually provided by log4j-core, which is the concrete implementation of the logger.

 Although the example in Fig 1 is strongly associated with LDAP and JNDI protocols, in practice CVE-2021-44228 boils down to something as simple as user input not being sanitized or validated before being used in applications.